helindustries/hi-embedded-build-system/README.md

 Projects will require a **Makefile** set up.
 The Makefile should look something like the following examples:

-### MCU-based core project, triggering FPGA dependencies
+### CPU-based core project, triggering FPGA dependencies

 The project structure for the examples is as follows: